-- b.
-Under a cutting authority issued or entered into on or after June 1, 2010 where: - i. the stumpage rate is adjustable, - ii. the licensee applied for a cutting permit and submitted an ADS to the district manager before June 1, 2010, and, - iii. the Total Net Coniferous Volume of timber on the cutting authority area is comprised of 35% or more red and grey MPB attacked Lodgepole pine1, or, - c.
-Under a cutting authority issued or entered into on or after June 1, 2010 where: - i. the stumpage rate is adjustable, - ii. the licensee submitted an ADS to the district manager on or after June 1, 2010, and - iii. the Total Net Coniferous Volume in each cutblock within the cutting authority area is comprised of 35% or more red and grey MPB attacked Lodgepole pine1, or, - d.
-Under a timber sale licence with a fixed stumpage rate, which meets the criteria in paragraph (1)(c) (ii) and (iii) of this section, or a timber sale licence with a fixed stumpage rate where the executive director, BCTS has approved cruise based under section 106 of the Act, or - e.
+- 1. Pursuant to section 106 of the Act, and subject to subsection 2 of this section, the amount of stumpage payable on Crown timber will be calculated using information provided by a cruise of the timber before it is cut where the timber is authorized for harvest: - a.
+Under a cutting authority issued or entered into on or after June 1, 2010 where: - i. the stumpage rate is adjustable, - ii. the licensee submitted an ADS to the district manager on or after June 1, 2010, and - iii. the Total Net Coniferous Volume in each cutblock within the cutting authority area is comprised of 35% or more red and grey MPB attacked Lodgepole pine from the appraisal summary report, or, - b.
+Under a timber sale licence with a fixed stumpage rate, which meets the criteria in paragraph (1)(a) (ii) and (iii) of this section, or a timber sale licence with a fixed stumpage rate where the executive director, BCTS has approved cruise based under section 106 of the Act, or - c.
 Under a cutting authority that meets the criteria of section 6.4.3. - 2.
-Except as provided in subsections (3) of this section, and section 5.1.1 (4), the stumpage rate effective July 1, 2010 for a cutting authority where the stumpage payable is cruise based must be calculated as stand as a whole in accordance with the following: - a. the stumpage rate is determined using chapters 1, 2, 3, 4, 5, or section 6.4.3 of this manual, - b. the stumpage rate determined under paragraph (a) of this subsection must apply to the net merchantable volume on the cutting authority area.
+Except as provided in subsections (3) of this section, and section 5.1.1 (4), the stumpage rate effective July 1, 2010 for a cutting authority where the stumpage payable is cruise based must be calculated as stand as a whole in accordance with the following: - a. the stumpage rate is determined using chapters 1, 2, 3, 4, 5, or section 6.4.3 of this manual, - b. the stumpage rate determined under paragraph (a) of this subsection must apply to the net merchantable volume on the cutting authority area. - 3.
+Except as provided in subsections (4) and (5) of this section, if, after an insect damage reappraisal under section 2.2.5 of this manual: - a. the Total Net Coniferous Volume in each cutblock within the cutting authority area is comprised of 35% or more red and grey MPB attacked Lodgepole pine from the appraisal summary report, and - b. timber harvesting has not yet started on the cutting authority area, the stumpage payable may be cruise based. - 4.
+Where an occupant licence to cut has been issued for the purposes of removing timber for agriculture, the stumpage payable must be scale based. - 5.
+Where a non-replaceable forest licence (NRFL) or a forestry licence-to-cut (FLTC) was advertised on the basis of competition, and the successful bidder's bonus bid only applied to the sawlog portion of the volume advertised, the stumpage payable for cutting permits issued under these licences must remain scale based.